 He also asked Winston if he had seen any debris during his ocean crossing because it hadn’t been long since Germany had sunk the British battleship HMS Hood, the pride of the Royal Navy, between Greenland and Iceland.

-When Mr. Churchill had satisfied his curiosity, he turned to Winston’s uncle and told him to take his nephew downstairs to see the war room.
+When Mr. Churchill had satisfied his curiosity, he turned to Winston’s uncle and told Jimmy to take his nephew downstairs to see the war room.

-As Winston was leaving 10 Downing Street after the tour, the prime minister and Mrs. Churchill were getting in the Daimler driven by Winston’s uncle.
+As Winston was leaving 10 Downing Street on foot after the tour, the prime minister and Mrs. Churchill were climbing in the Daimler driven by Winston’s uncle.
 Winston Churchill and Jimmy Parker raised their hands to acknowledge the young Canadian aviator and he waved back.

 Mr. Churchill had issued another edict earlier that afternoon.